mstksg/inCode/copy/entries/typed-sm-lc-1.md

 slug: extreme-haskell-typed-embedded-expression-dsls-1
 ---

-I always say, inside every Haskeller there are two wolves, living on both ends of the Haskell Fancy Code Spectrum (HFCS).
+I always say, inside every Haskeller there are two wolves, living on opposite ends of the Haskell Fancy Code Spectrum (HFCS).
 Are you going to write "simple Haskell", using basic GHC 2010 tools and writing universal Haskell that every introductory course offers, trying to keep the code as immediately